-- Students are expected to wear approved attire (minimally a professional top, bottoms, and shoes) at all times while attending class sessions on campus or at an affiliate's facility. - Students who are in a "conditionally accepted" status are expected to comply with the expectations detailed here and during their new student orientation.
-Students are expected to fully comply with the uniform requirements below upon matriculation into their program of study. - 2 Students may choose to wear additional, approved accessories while attending class sessions on campus or at an affiliate's facility. - 3 All attire and accessories worn must be stain- and wrinkle-free. - 4 No attire or accessories worn may contain holes, rips, or tears. - No attire or accessories worn may be brightly colored, nor may they contain patterns, writing, or logos if not NCC-branded. - Any attire or accessories not explicitly identified below as "approved attire" are considered "unapproved" unless "approved" via the Student Accommodations Policy.
+- Students are expected to wear approved attire (minimally a professional top, bottoms, and shoes) at all times while attending class sessions on campus or at an affiliate's facility. - - Students who are in a "conditionally accepted" status are expected to comply with the expectations detailed here and during their new student orientation.
+Students are expected to fully comply with the uniform requirements below upon matriculation into their program of study. - 2 Students may choose to wear additional, approved accessories while attending class sessions on campus or at an affiliate's facility. - All attire and accessories worn must be stain- and wrinkle-free. - No attire or accessories worn may contain holes, rips, or tears. - No attire or accessories worn may be brightly colored, nor may they contain patterns, writing, or logos if not NCC-branded. - Any attire or accessories not explicitly identified below as "approved attire" are considered "unapproved" unless "approved" via the Student Accommodations Policy.

-Expectations for students who choose to wear accessories include that the accessories worn comply with the general expectations listed above related to all attire and accessories, as well as the following accessory-specific quidance:
+Expectations for students who choose to wear accessories include that the accessories worn comply with the general expectations listed above related to all attire and accessories, as well as the following accessory-specific guidance:

-- Accessories may not obscure the student's vision or otherwise interfere with the student's ability to safely or effectively practice skills during class sessions.
-Furthermore, accessories may not obscure the student's face or head or otherwise interfere with others' ability to identify the student while on campus. - Jewelry may be worn in compliance with requirements below: - Jewelry should be kept minimal. - ii Large or brightly colored jewelry may not be worn. - iii Exposed body and facial piercings must be covered or removed. - iv Gauges should be removed or must be closed with plugs matching skin tone. - Nose studs are approved during on-campus class sessions but are not approved during externship or during interviews. - Head coverings may be worn in compliance with the requirements below: - Solid-colored, non-patterned cultural or religious head coverings may be worn on campus. - Hats may be worn on campus but are generally restricted to outdoor use and may not be worn while inside of campus facilities. - iii Hair maintenance coverings may not be worn on campus. - 4 Sunglasses may be worn in compliance with the requirements below: - Sunglasses may be worn on campus but are generally restricted to outdoor use and may not be worn while inside of campus facilities. - 5 Outwear may be worn in compliance with the requirements below: - Jackets, blazers, sweaters, or lab coats may be worn on campus (depending on the student's program of study). - ii Other forms of outerwear may not be worn on campus.
+- campus. - Jewelry may be worn in compliance with requirements below: Jewelry should be kept minimal. ii Large or brightly colored jewelry may not be worn. iii Exposed body and facial piercings must be covered or removed.
+Gauges should be removed or must be closed with plugs matching skin tone.
+Nose studs are approved during on-campus class sessions but are not approved during externship or during interviews.
+Head coverings may be worn in compliance with the requirements below: Solid-colored, non-patterned cultural or religious head coverings may be worn on campus.
+Hats may be worn on campus but are generally restricted to outdoor use and may not be worn while inside of campus facilities.
+Hair maintenance coverings may not be worn on campus.
+Sunglasses may be worn in compliance with the requirements below: Sunglasses may be worn on campus but are generally restricted to outdoor use and may not be worn while inside of campus facilities.
+Outwear may be worn in compliance with the requirements below: Jackets, blazers, sweaters, or lab coats may be worn on campus (depending on the student's program of study).